Did you get a new ball python, and you want to know how old it is?

 - The symmetry of the patterns becomes less aligned.

-Young adults, ages 3-10, will be symmetrical and bright in their patterns and colors.
+Young adults, ages 3-10, will be symmetrical and bright in their designs and colors.

 For those ball pythons aged 10-20, their colors begin to fade and don’t line up quite like they used to.

-While you won’t be able to tell the exact age, you get a general feel for their stage in life.
+While you won’t tell the exact age, you get a general feel for their stage in life.

 Head Size Relative To Body